SanjayChoodamani/ALL-Detection-using-CNN-Models/README.md

 This project implements a deep learning approach to classify leukemia blast cells from microscopic images.
 The system uses multiple convolutional neural network architectures to detect Acute Lymphoblastic Leukemia (ALL) from blood cell images with high accuracy.

+## Live Demo

+A working demo of this application can be accessed at: [https://huggingface.co/spaces/SanjayChoodamani/CNN](https://huggingface.co/spaces/SanjayChoodamani/CNN)

 ## Features

 - **Multi-model implementation**: Utilizes 5 state-of-the-art deep learning models: